 - 1 Tablespoon extra virgin olive oil

 - 1 Tablespoon butter or Earth Balance Vegan Butter

 - 1-2 Tablespoons pure maple syrup

 - Cook sweet potatoes in a large pot of salted, boiling water until barely tender, about 4 minutes.
 Drain then set aside.

 - Heat a large skillet over medium-high heat then add sausage, removing casings if necessary.
 Brown, breaking it up as it cooks, then drain in a paper towel lined bowl and set aside.

-- Drop heat a tad then melt butter and olive oil in the same skillet.
+- Drop heat a tad then melt butter (or Earth Balance) and olive oil in the same skillet.
 Add sweet potatoes and onions then season with pepper and saute until golden brown, about 5-7 minutes.
 Add sausage then drizzle in maple syrup to your liking.
 Toss to combine then saute for 1-2 more minutes and then serve.

 You could actually make this hash at night then reheat in a skillet in the morning for a super quick yet filling breakfast.
 Or, do what I did, and whip this bad boy up for brinner (breakfast + dinner, ya’ll!)